dmgottlieb/symsys-1-summer-session-2021/course-plan.md

 * Monday, meet in section with your TA.
 * Wednesday, meet as a class for lecture.

+(On the first week of class, we will meet in lecture both Monday and Wednesday.
+You'll then be assigned to a section, which will meet Mondays from Week 2 on.)

 On this page:
 * TOC
 {:toc}